-When legislative proposals and regulations (secondary legislation) are being prepared in the Ministry for the Environment and Natural Resources consulting with the public and other stakeholders is a rule.
-Draft bills and regulations are published on the Ministry's web site for comments.
 In some cases Environmental NGOs are asked to appoint a representative in a working group/committee that is preparing the legislation in question (see chapter III, (c)).
 The Parliament has a separate consultation process with the public, NGOs and other stakeholders during the processing of legal bills in the Parliamentary committees.

-According to Article 312 of Government Agreement on Preparation and Finalization of Governmental Bills and Proposals, dated 10 March 2017, it is required that the public is consulted on plans for legislation and its estimated assessment (samradsgatt.is),the rules No. 292/2006 on the practices of the cabinet it is Governmental draft bills shall as well be open for the public and stakeholders to make comments and observations (samradsgatt.is) It is also required when writing a legislative proposal to give account of all relevant stakeholders in draft bills and and how itthe proposal affects them.
+According to Article 3 of Government Agreement on Preparation and Finalization of Governmental Bills and Proposals, dated 10 March 2017, it is required that the public is consulted on plans for legislation and its estimated assessment (samradsgatt.is).
+Governmental draft bills shall as well be open for the public and stakeholders to make comments and observations (samradsgatt.is) It is also required to give account of all relevant stakeholders in draft bills and how it affects them.
 One is also obliged to describe in the proposal the consultations process the proposal has had, comments that have been received and what affect the consultation had for legislative proposal.
 The Prime Minister's Office reads through all legislative proposal prepared by other ministries and ascertains that they are according to the aforementioned rules.